 Troubleshooting: Determining causes of operating errors and deciding what to do about it.

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

 Time Management: Managing one’s own time and the time of others.

-There were about 120,900 jobs for Electrical Power-Line Installer or Repairer in 2016 (in the United States).
+In the United States, there were 120,900 jobs for Electrical Power-Line Installer or Repairer in 2016.
 New jobs are being produced at a rate of 13.9% which is above the national average.
 The Bureau of Labor Statistics predicts 16,800 new jobs for Electrical Power-Line Installer or Repairer by 2026.
-There will be an estimated 11,700 positions for Electrical Power-Line Installer or Repairer per year.
+The BLS estimates 11,700 yearly job openings in this field.